What is it?

 Any data you enter into a website -> moves from that site -> across the web -> to a receiving site.

-SSL encrypts that data when it leaves the page -> it travels encrypted -> then decrypts itself on arrival.
+HOWEVER using SSL encrypts that data as it leaves the page -> it travels encrypted -> then decrypts itself on arrival.

 An SSL Certificate is proof that your site is protected from data capture during the transfer of confidential information.